Zipcoder/reveal-slides.tcuk-light/md/tc/GitSlides.md

 ##Git Commands
 -
 * `git init`
-    * Creates a new local repository in the current directory.
+    * <span class="fragment fade-up">Creates a new local repository in the current directory.</span>
-    * This command will rarely be used during this course as most work being done will be collaborative and pre-existing assignments.
+    * <span class="fragment fade-up">This command will rarely be used during this course as most work being done will be collaborative and pre-existing assignments.</span>
-    * If you find yourself typing this command regularly, you're probably doing something wrong.
+    * <span class="fragment fade-up">If you find yourself typing this command regularly, you're probably doing something wrong.</span>

 -
 * `git clone {project}`